FailAcademy/learning/wdp-vancouver/_slides/week-07/02-post-loops-wpdb.md

 - `get_posts` should be faster than `WP_Query`
 - `get_posts` returns the `$posts` property of `WP_Query` only, while `WP_Query` returns the complete object (which means you can access all of its properties and methods)
 - `get_posts` doesn't use the loop, and requires a `foreach` loop to display posts.
-- No template tags are available by default with `get_posts`, you need to use `setup_postdata( $post )` to make them available
+- No template tags are available by default with `get_posts`, but you can use `setup_postdata( $post )` to make them available

 ---

 # Which Do I Pick?

 - Use `WP_Query` when you need to create a paginated query
-- Use `get_posts()` to create static, additional loops
+- Use `get_posts()` to create static, additional loops (e.g. a list of a few recent posts on a homepage, etc.)

 ---

 # Exercise 1

-Let's try building a custom post loop for Project 5 by building the news feed on the homepage.
+Let's try building a custom post loop for Project 4 by building the news feed on the homepage.

 You'll need to decide whether to use `WP_Query` or `get_posts` first, then you need to create and pass in an array of the appropriate arguments, and finally figure out how to display the returned data on your homepage.